 Residents residing in Public Housing unit can keep common domesticated household pets in the dwelling unit as stated in their lease agreement and in accordance with the Code of Federal Regulations.
 All pets must be approved in advance by CMHA.
-Common household pets include one fur-bearing domesticated pet, cat, dog, bird, or fish which may be kept within the dwelling unit.
-No snakes, lizards, reptiles, insects, wild or feral animals, pot-bellied pigs, animals for commercial breeding, or birds of prey will be permitted.
+Common household pet means a domesticated animal, such as a dog, cat, bird (such as canaries, parakeets, finches) or fish that is traditionally recognized as a companion animal and is kept in the home for pleasure rather than commercial purposes.
+The following animals are not considered pets: Reptiles, rodents (such as hamsters, mice, rats, guinea pigs, gerbils, ferrets), insects, arachnids, wild or feral animals, potbellied pigs and animals used for commercial breeding.
 The resident must submit and enter into a Pet Agreement with CMHA, which will state the resident acknowledges complete and total responsibility for the care and maintenance of the pets and pay the pet deposit of \$250.00.
 See handout in this handbook regarding pet waste.